About

 Photo: blkarts.ca

 Alana Bartol (she/they) comes from a long line of water witches.
-Their site-responsive artworks explore divination, walking, drawing, and dreaming as ways of understanding across places, species, and bodies.
-Through collaborative and individual works, Bartol examines our relationships with the Earth, the elements, and what are colonially known as natural resources.
+Their site-responsive artworks explore divination, drawing, and dreaming as ways of understanding across places, species, and bodies, critically engaging with the impacts of extractive industries like oil, coal, and natural gas.
+Through collaborative and individual works, they examine our relationships with the Earth, the elements, and what are colonially known as natural resources.
+In 2019 and 2021, they were long-listed for Canada’s Sobey Art Award.
+They hold a BFA from the University of Windsor (Canada) and an MFA from Wayne State University (USA).
+Alana's work has been presented in exhibitions and festivals across Canada and internationally.

 Contact